Kraftbar/linux-essentials/config&docs/readme.md

 ### windows-snap@nybo - Super+arrow window snapping

-Repeated presses of one arrow run a 3-step cycle, e.g. Super+Left: floating -> left half -> right half -> floating.
-Vertical arrows collapse a half into a quarter and back.
-Super+Up maximizes from floating, Super+Down restores from maximized.
+Repeated presses of one arrow run a 3-step cycle.
+Super+Left gives floating -> left half -> right half -> floating; Super+Up from a half gives quarter -> floating.
+The arrow pointing back at the half a quarter came from returns to it, so Super+Up then Super+Down is reversible.
+Super+Up maximizes from floating and Super+Down restores from maximized.

 A **custom keybinding** (`org.cinnamon.desktop.keybindings custom-list`) running a script cannot hold Super+arrow at all - it loses the bare-Super grab